Table of contents

 “Zinc salts are slightly toxic or practically non-toxic to birds and highly toxic to freshwater fish and invertebrates.
 No data were available on toxicity to bees.”

 In their defense, the website goes on to explain that, “Bees and other pollinators are not likely to be harmed because they do not eat much plant material.”
 That’s better.
-This statement is more helpful and comports with information I was able to round up with the help of Peter Borst.
+This statement is more helpful and comports with the information I found with the help of Peter Borst.